 In a word, no. We don’t use clip art to create our logotype designs.
 If you work with us, rest assured all work is completely original, done from scratch just for you.
-If you are working with another graphic designer, please make sure they don’t use clip art for your logo; otherwise you might be infringing the rights of the clip art vendor.
-Besides which, if it includes clip art, your logo can’t be trademarked.
+If you are working with another graphic designer, please make sure they don’t use clip art for your logo; otherwise, you might be infringing the rights of the clip art vendor.
+Besides this, if it includes clip art, your logo can’t be trademarked.

 For marketing material and websites

 We prefer to create illustrations from scratch.
 But it’s not always economically viable or necessary.
 For example, let’s say we need to add a pair of scissors to an advertisement design or we need a telephone icon to add to a phone number.
-We don’t need to create those elements from scratch (it’s unnecessary cost for you!) so we use elements we already have in our extensive stock images and clip art library.
+We don’t need to create those elements from scratch (it’s an unnecessary cost for you!) so we use elements we already have in our extensive stock images and clip art library.

 For editorial design